 (b) The test is conducted hydraulically with water or a water/glycol mixture;

-(c) The pressure is increased at a constant rate, not exceeding 0.5 MPa/min until burst or leakage of the container occurs;
+(c) The pressure is increased at a constant rate, not exceeding 0.5 MPa/min until burst or leakage of the inner container occurs;

-(d) When MAWP is reached there is a wait period of at least ten minutes at constant pressure, during which time the deformation of the container can be checked;
+(d) When MAWP is reached there is a wait period of at least ten minutes at constant pressure, during which time the deformation of the inner container can be checked;

 (e) The pressure is recorded or written during the entire test.

-For steel inner containers, the test is passed successfully if the passing criteria described in paragraph 5.1.2. of this Regulation is fulfilled.
+The test is passed successfully if the passing criteria described in paragraph 5.1.2. of this Regulation is fulfilled.
 For inner containers made out of an aluminium alloy or other [metallic] material, a passing criterion shall be defined which guarantees at least the same level of safety compared to steel inner containers.

 1.3.
 Baseline pressure cycle life

-Containers and/or vacuum jackets are pressure cycled with a number of cycles at least three times the number of possible full pressure cycles (from the lowest to highest operating pressure) for an expected on-road performance.
+The Ccontainer is pressure cycled with a number of cycles at least three times the number of possible full pressure cycles (from the lowest to highest operating pressure) for an expected on-road performance.
 The number of pressure cycles is defined by the manufacturer under consideration of operating pressure range, size of the storage and, respectively, maximum number of refuellings and maximum number of pressure cycles under extreme usage and storage conditions.
 Pressure cycling is conducted between atmospheric pressure and MAWP at liquid nitrogen temperatures, e.g. by filling the container with liquid nitrogen to certain level and alternately pressurizing and depressurizing it with (pre-cooled) gaseous nitrogen or helium.

 2. Verification for expected on-road performance